zilishen/documentation/content/nms/nim/tutorials/templates/augment-http-upstream.md

 ### Add the base template files

-Here, you'll add necessary configuration and schema files to your base template.
-These files are crucial as they define the structure and rules for your NGINX configurations.
+Here, you'll add the necessary configuration and schema files to your base template.

 1. On the **Template > Overview** page, select **rr_base_template**.
 2. Add the config template file: